 - Do you appreciate the role of leaders within the organization in achieving the goals?

-- Are you aware of the organization’s expectation from you?
+- Are you aware of the organization’s expectations from you?

 - Do you have access to resources and tools to successfully complete your tasks at work?

-- Are you given enough time to finish the tasks in hand?
+- Are you satisfied with the time given to you to finish the tasks at hand?

 - Do you feel inspired to come to work every day?

-- Do you feel this organization is a good please to develop your career?
+- Do you feel this organization is a good please place to develop your career?

 - Do you see yourself in this organization two years from now?

-- Do you clarity about your career choice within the organization?
+- How clear are you about your career path in the organization?

 - Do you feel your manager values your opinion?